 - Add a prominent notice to the files you modify stating that you changed the files and the date of the change.

 - Include the complete source code for the dll or exe, licensed under the terms of the LGPL.
-NOTE: Although I certainly appreciate being notified of any modifications, from a license compliance perspective, you are responsible for providing the modified source to your customer.
+NOTE: Although I certainly appreciate being notified of any modifications, from a license compliance perspective, you are responsible for providing the modified source

 This application uses assemblies that include code from NeatUpload which is covered by the Lesser General Public License.